Now – The Christmas Album

-This article describes a 1985 album in the UK "Now!" series.
-It should not be confused with other similarly titled "Now!"
-Christmas albums.
-For more information, see Now That's What I Call Music! and Now That's What I Call Music! discography.

-Now – The Christmas Album is a compilation album released in 1985.
-The album is part of the Now! series in the United Kingdom, and collects popular Christmas songs of the last few decades.
-It reached number 1 on the UK Albums Chart for two weeks, in between two runs of Now That's What I Call Music 6.
+Now That's What I Call Music - The Christmas Album is a compilation album released in 1985.
+The album is part of the Now series in the United Kingdom, and collects popular Christmas songs of the last few decades.
+It reached number one on the UK Albums Chart for two weeks, in between two runs of Now That's What I Call Music 6.
 The album has since been superseded by subsequent two-disc and later three-disc releases in the 2000s.